TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 :class:`BufferedIOBase` subclass, :class:`BytesIO`, is a stream of in-memory bytes.

-The :class:`TextIOBase` ABC, another subclass of :class:`IOBase`, deals with streams whose bytes represent text, and handles encoding and decoding to and from strings. :class:`TextIOWrapper`, which extends it, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
+The :class:`TextIOBase` ABC, another subkundi of :class:`IOBase`, deals with streams whose bytes represent text, and handles encoding and decoding to and kutoka strings. :class:`TextIOWrapper`, which extends it, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
 Finally, :class:`StringIO` is an in-memory stream for text.